Homemade peanut butter with toasty, nut-forward flavor and silky texture that’s perfect on everything and beats anything store-bought.

 - Agave or coconut sugar.
 Small amounts can be mixed in while blending.

-Keep in mind, adding liquid sweeteners like honey, maple syrup, or agave can make the peanut butter slightly thicker or stickier.
+Keep in mind that adding liquid sweeteners like honey, maple syrup, or agave can make the peanut butter slightly thicker or stickier.
 To fully incorporate them, blend a little longer after adding, scraping down the sides as needed.
 If you add too much too early, the mixture might seize or become a bit grainy, so start with a small amount and taste as you go.

 How to Make Homemade Peanut Butter